xmtp/XIPs/XIPs/xip-31-message-backup-request-system.md

 - This approach relies on the XMTP network allowing messages to remain in pre-delivery storage indefinitely.
 While that works today, in future iterations of the network this may be cost prohibitive.
 - Applications creating Backup Account Files would need to handle interacting with the device filesystem or cloud storage providers.
 For mobile applications this may require extra permissions.
 - If Backup Account Files were accessed, and it's encryption keys were compromised, the attacker would have access to all historical messages

+### Risks and drawbacks to Backup Storage Providers

+- Offering free storage on the internet has potential for abuse.
+Requests to this service should be rate limited or otherwise protected against attack.
+If we were less concerned about abuse potential, we could remove the need for pre-generation of upload URLs, which would remove the need for the Backup Requester to contact the Backup Storage Provider before creating a `MessageHistoryBackupRequest`

 ## Copyright